An accessible name is the name of an element (not to be confused with the

 <button type="button" ...> <svg xmlns="http://www.w3.org/2000/svg" ...> <title>chevronLeft</title> ... </svg> </button>

-Unfortunately they didn’t provide an accessible name for the button.
+Unfortunately on this page an accessible name was not provided for the button.
 However because the SVG had a title attribute, this is what is exposed as an accessible name (as it counts as Contents as far as accessibility is concerned).
-The title whilst meaningful to the designer who exported it, is not of any use to the end-user, not least because it suggests the arrow points in the opposite direction.
+The “chevronLeft” title from the SVG whilst meaningful to the designer who exported it, is not of any use to the end-user, not least because it suggests the arrow points in the opposite direction when it has been rotated using CSS for the right-facing button.

 For those wondering, yes the left button uses the same SVG and the image rotated for the opposite direction, so both left and right buttons on the carousel had “chevronLeft” as their accessible name.